Rodman appears to blame US missionary for North Korean captivity

 Washington: Dennis Rodman, in a television interview on Tuesday, appeared to blame Korean-American missionary Kenneth Bae for his captivity in North Korea, the latest in a series of controversial comments by the former US basketball star.

-During an expletive-ridden interview with a leading US based news channel about his fourth trip to the reclusive state, Rodman seemed to say that Korean-American missionary Kenneth Bae, held in North Korea since May 2013 on charges of crimes against the state, was responsible for his own situation.
+During an expletive-ridden interview with CNN about his fourth trip to the reclusive state, Rodman seemed to say that Korean-American missionary Kenneth Bae, who has been held in North Korea since November 2012 and was convicted last May on charges of crimes against the state, was responsible for his own situation.

 Rodman brought a team of fellow former National Basketball Association stars to the North Korean capital, Pyongyang, to mark leader Kim Jong Un`s birthday, which is believed to fall on Wednesday, though this has never been officially confirmed.

 The games come just weeks after the purge and execution of Kim`s uncle, Jang Song Thaek, who until then was one of the most powerful figures in North Korea.
 South Korean President Park Geun-hye has described recent events in North Korea as a "reign of terror.

 Asked about Rodman`s comments, White House spokesman Jay Carney told reporters, "I`m not going to dignify that outburst with a response," as he emphasized that the trip was "private travel" that was not endorsed by the US government.

 "I`m simply going to say that we remain gravely concerned about Kenneth Bae`s health, and continue to urge DPRK authorities to grant his amnesty and immediate release on humanitarian grounds," Carney said.

 Bae`s sister, Terri Chung, asked on CNN about Rodman`s comments, said, "He clearly doesn`t know anything about Kenneth, about his case.
 So we were appalled by that."